Tips on how to perform a 24-hour carbohydrate load

 Keeping it simple and familiar improves digestion and compliance.

-• High-carb drink mixes like Tailwind, Umara U Fuel, Precision Hydration.
-Find them here!
+• Carbohydrate-rich drink mixes such as Tailwind, Umara U Fuel, Precision Hydration.
+You can find them here!

-Liquid carbs are a gentle, yet easy way to increase your intake without adding bulk.
-Sodium and fluids also help with hydration and carbohydrate absorption.
+Liquid carbohydrates are a gentle yet easy way to increase your intake without adding bulk.
+Sodium and fluid also help with fluid intake and carbohydrate absorption.

 Simple sugars help raise blood sugar and maintain a high carbohydrate intake without feeling heavy.